Hakea sulcata: Description

 Hakea sulcata is a small spreading or upright shrub that grows to a height of 0.4 to 2 m and does not form a lignotuber.
 The branchlets are either thickly or sparsely covered in flattened soft silky hairs at flowering time.
 The leaves are needle-shaped, thick, pentagonal in cross-section, more or less 2-12.5 cm long and 1-2 mm in diameter and grow alternately on the branchlets.
 The leaves have 6 or 7 shallow longitudinal grooves and end in a sharp point.
 The leaves occasionally vary in shape, they may be linear, narrowly egg-shaped, flat or concave with prominent veins.
 The inflorescence consists of 8-14 white, sweetly scented flowers is a single raceme in clusters in the leaf axils or on old wood.
 The cream-white pedicels are smooth, the perianth cream-white and the pistils 5-9.5 mm long.
 The egg-shaped fruit are the smallest in the genus less than 0.6-0.8 cm long and 0.3-0.35 cm wide.
 The surface is generally smooth or slightly warty becoming rough with age and end in a point.

 Taxonomy and naming

-Hakea sulcata was first formally described 1810 by Robert Brown and the description was published in Transactions of the Linnean Society.
+Hakea sulcata was first formally described in 1810 by Robert Brown and the description was published in Transactions of the Linnean Society.
 Named from the Latin sulcatus - grooved, referring to the leaf structure.